 - Application, Parking and Housing Deposits: Application fees will be waived for all applicants who age-out of the Iowa Foster Care system.
 Housing deposits and annual parking fees will be paid from program funds of the GS.

-- Year-round housing: Young adults who age out of the foster care system generally do not have the ability to find, fund or return to a suitable housing atmosphere after the completion of an academic year.
-Participants of the GS will be provided year-round housing on the Storm Lake campus of Buena Vista University.
+- Academic year housing: Young adults who age out of the foster care system generally do not have the ability to find, fund or return to a suitable housing atmosphere after the completion of an academic year.
+Participants of the GS will be provided academic year housing on the Storm Lake campus of Buena Vista University.

 - Summer Employment/Work Study: Buena Vista University will provide employment for all GS participants.
 The income generated by summer employment is paid directly to the GS participant.
 GS participants are responsible for preparation of their own personal meals during the summer break, clothing and all personal needs.
 Income generated from academic year work-study will be credited to the student’s financial aid package.